 2. Right click NT AuthorityANONYMOUS LOGON.

-3. Change the default database to the database that you are trying to access.4.
-In the left pane, click server roles.
-Check the sys admin server role.
+3. Change the default database to the database that you are trying to access.

 1. In SQL Server Management Studio go to Security.
 Expand Logins.